hpc2n/sphinx-lesson-template/content/starpu2.rst

         int checked;
     };

-Unfortunately we do not have time to cover all the complexities that come with offloading computations to GPUs.
+Unfortunately we do not have time to cover all the complexities related to GPU offloading.
 Instead, we will simply consider the following example:

 .. code-block:: c